-Except for the early adoption of AASB 15 Revenue from Contracts with Customers, no other new, revised or amending Accounting Standards that are not yet mandatory have been adopted early.
+No new, revised or amending Accounting Standards that are not yet mandatory have been adopted early.

 1.a Basis of Preparation

 The financial report is a general-purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards as issued by the Australian Accounting Standards Board and other authoritative pronouncements of the Australian Accounting Standards Board.
 The Company is a 'for profit company'.